SpamAndFlags 2020 - Environmental Issues

 We need to do the following:

-2. We Python code executes a restricted shell (within a new process), and within the shell sets the KEY environment variable to VALUE and executes script.sh ARGUMENT.
-So basically KEY=VALUE script.sh ARGUMENT
+KEY, VALUE, ARGUMENTtriplets - We Python code executes a restricted shell (within a new process), and within the shell sets the

 #!/usr/bin/env bash